 We drive inland through the Damaraland region with its vast and rugged terrain.
 Its mountain ranges are intercepted by wide gravel plains, which run into sandy, vegetated riverbeds and hot, dry valleys.
 Our lodge is located on top of a mountain with spectacular views of the surrounding area.
 Spend the afternoon taking in the incredible setting or simply relaxing by the pool.
 Overnight Ugab Terrace Lodge (or similar).

-Today we proceed to Etosha National Park where we enjoy our first game drive and relax by the floodlight waterhole in the evening.
+In 2019 - Today we proceed to Etosha National Park where we enjoy our first game drive and relax by the floodlight waterhole in the evening.
 The park’s main characteristic is a salt pan so large it can be seen from space.
 Yet there is abundant wildlife that congregates around the waterholes.
 Overnight Okakeujo Restcamp inside Etosha National Park (or similar).

 We enter the Caprivi Strip (Zambezi region) where we spend the night set amongst the lush vegetation overlooking the Okavango River.
 Sunset from the deck is sensational.
 An optional afternoon boat cruise on the river is available (own expense).
 Overnight Hakusembe River Lodge (or similar).